|

 and individual rights and freedoms and socio-economic rights.

-the country’s life.
-Moreover, the adoption of the 1936 Soviet
+the country抯 life. moreover, the adoption of the 1936 soviet

 rapidly as had been hoped and these delays were reflected in a new

-Soviet constitution proclaiming the construction of a “developed
+soviet constitution proclaiming the construction of a 揹eveloped

 to housing and to healthcare.